remark-normalize-headings

 unified().use(remarkNormalizeHeadings)

-Plugin to make sure there is a single top level heading in a document by adjusting heading ranks accordingly.
-There are no options.
+Make sure there is a single top level heading in a document by adjusting heading ranks accordingly.

 Types